 Private day care allowance

 Private day care allowance can be granted if the child is looked after by a caregiver paid by the family or a private day care provider.
 The child must be under school age.
 Private day care allowance is not available if the child is in municipal (local) day care.

-- must not live in the same household with the child
+- to a parent who does not live in the same household as the child.

-- is a private person who has signed with the family a contract of employment and who has been approved by the local authority as a child-care provider, or
+- a person with whom the family has made a contract of employment and whom the municipality has approved as a day care provider or